Refreshed and updated April 1, 2026.

 Every AI prompt is a free lesson.
 Aspiring hackers use ChatGPT to study exploits, write Python scripts for scanning vulnerabilities, and test basic obfuscation techniques.
 It makes cyberattacks easier, and cybercriminals stronger.

-5. More vulnerable API integrations, more attack surface problems
+6. More vulnerable API integrations, more attack surface problems

-6. No guardrails on how output is used
+7. No guardrails on how output is used

 ChatGPT might generate insecure code or inaccurate analysis, and because it sounds confident, users are more likely to trust it.
 There’s no sandbox, no enforcement, no review process unless you build one yourself.
-That turns every output into a potential liability.
+Which turns every output into a potential liability.

 How Is ChatGPT Different Than Copilot?